amosbastian/boilerplate/README.md

 nx test api
 ```

-To run E2E tests you can use the following command
+To run E2E tests you first need to create a test user by logging in to the website and then update the `seed.ts` file found in the `apps/api/src/prisma` with the user's ID and email (I don't know a better way of doing this, sorry 🙈).
+Once you have done this, you can run the E2E tests with

 ```
 # nx e2e <name>, e.g.